 A written summary of the student's dissertation research problem, including background material and literature references, the work to date carried out by the student, and future research plans, should be submitted to each member of the Comprehensive Examination Committee at least two weeks before the scheduled oral examination.
-The summary can vary in length, depending upon the particular research problem, but is generally 20-35 typed pages.
+The Inorganic and Materials division suggests these be ten pages in length, single-spaced, or twenty pages in length double-spaced, ignoring the list of references/bibliography and experimental section.
+No more than three pages, single-spaced text or five t six pages double-spaced should be devoted to the introduction, so that the student will focus primarily on their research results and discussion.

-For inorganic doctoral students, the proposal must be successfully defended a minimum of four months before the final oral defense of the dissertation.
+For inorganic doctoral students, the proposal defense must be finished by the end of the fourth year and at least four weeks prior to the Ph.D. defense, whichever is earlier.
 Exceptions to this rule for necessities such as leaving for an employment position, etc. will be made on a case by case basis.